 Unfortunately, the state of NC does not allow you to bring your own alcohol to an event of this nature.
 Fret not, though—we will have beer, wine, and cider.
 We will feature other options as well, including non-alcoholic beverages, for the entire weekend.

 Will there be water on site?

-Filtered water will be provided from large cisterns, hoses, and dispensers.
-Please bring your own reusable container for water fill-ups.
-We will have sustainable drink ware at the bar and merchandise stations for purchase, too.
+Water will be provided from large cisterns, hoses, and dispensers.
+Please bring your own reusable container for drinking water fill-ups.
+Please be sure to come with your water tanks full (and no dumping of grey water onsite).
 We urge everyone to be mindful of their waste in general.